alexdiliberto/code-conventions/README.md

 ### General Ember Conventions
  * Follow all project naming, structure and layout conventions as outlined in the [Ember CLI documentation](https://ember-cli.com/user-guide/#naming-conventions).
  * Always leverage Ember CLI's [eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember) for proper linter support.
 If you are using the [Atom](https://atom.io/) text editor you should use the [AtomLinter/linter-eslint](https://github.com/AtomLinter/linter-eslint) plugin to automatically apply `eslint --fix` on file save.
- * [Don't forget `_super()`](https://poteto.github.io/component-best-practices/#/super).
-When overriding framework methods, always call `this._super(...arguments);`.
-This is necessary because certain methods need to setup certain things, and overriding them without a super call will prevent that, leading to unexpected behavior.
  * For a safer accessor, use `Ember.set(foo, 'bar', 'baz')` and `Ember.get(foo, 'bar')` instead of `foo.set('bar', 'baz')` or `foo.get('bar')`.
 See the [following response by Ember core team member Stef Penner](https://www.reddit.com/r/emberjs/comments/3mr5as/question_why_use_embergetthis_prop_instead_of/cvhkaka) for more information.
  * Always use Ember's [Javascript modules API syntax](https://github.com/emberjs/rfcs/pull/176) for importing values from modules.
 This allows Ember to leverage static analysis to eliminate unneeded code and  ship less bytes down to the client.
 This also helps speed up Javascript parsing and evaluating time on the client.
  * Prefer to use the the `Ember` implementation over raw javascript when possible.
 Example:
- * Override init.
-Rather than using the object's init hook via `Ember.on()`, override init and call `_super` with `...arguments`.
-This allows you to control execution order.
-[Don't Don't Override Init](https://dockyard.com/blog/2015/10/19/2015-dont-dont-override-init)

 ```javascript
   // GOOD - Using safe `Ember.get()` and `Ember.set()` accessors